REVEAL-ICSE19-DocIssues/ReplicationPackage/README.md

 # Replication Package

-This repository contains the public data used in the study "Software Documentation Issues Unveiled", organized this:
+This repository contains the public data used in the paper "Software Documentation Issues Unveiled":

 ## i.tags-keywords.md
 Tags and keywords used in the data collection phase